top of page

 Once the system has the data, it’s used to figure out each tenant’s utility bill.

-• Multi-point submeters: These can track usage for several circuits or devices from one electrical panel.
-They’re a good fit for buildings where tenants share a single panel.
+These can track several circuits or units from one panel.
+They are useful when tenants share a single panel.

 Water Submetering